sisoje/swiftui-native/README.md

 ### Defining a View

-When defining your view, use the `@OnBody` property wrapper:
+When defining your view, use the `onBody` environment value:

 ```swift
 struct MyView: View {